will-wow/result-async/README.md

 end
 ```

-But `result-async` tries to make it easy to create and handle Results - even when they come from async functions:
+We don't have that in JavaScript, but `result-async` tries to make it easy to create and handle `Result`s - even when they come from async functions:

 ```typescript
 import { either } from "result-async";